 Google, itself, may be secretly pro-BLM

 This is of course the most interesting argument of the Radical Right.
 They claim that since this occurrence of mixed race results for a search for “Happy White Women” is seen only with Google and not with other Search engines, Google may be directly involved in BLM propaganda.
-They are not arguing that BLM groups have found a way to bias the search algorithm, but that Google is openly supporting BLM and minority groups.

 However, this is very unlikely as Google would not intentionally alter its search results to promote any group.
 That would raise suspicion, queries, and litigations, and to think that Google would go ahead is extremely unlikely.

 Here is another way to look at it.
-If Google is deliberately promoting BLM or minority groups, it should also reflect in other related search keywords.
+If Google is deliberately promoting BLM or minority groups, it should also be reflected in other related search keywords.
 For example, a search for “Greatest Scientist” should show more individuals in the minority groups if indeed Google is promoting such groups but it clearly does not, as shown in the image below.

 Bear in mind that another similar allegation had been raised against Google in 2019, claiming that Google’s algorithm discriminates against black women and girls.
 In the publication, it was noted that a search for “girl” or “women” shows only white girls and women respectively.